Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 show ip nat statistics
 ```

-This command is used to verify NAT interfaces, translations, and NAT statistics.
+This command was used to verify NAT interfaces and translation statistics.

 ## Routing Verification